Brad Jacobs: 2008–2022: Northern Ontario

-The following season, the team officially added Kennedy to the line-up at third with Fry going to play with John Epping.
-In their first event, the 2019 AMJ Campbell Shorty Jenkins Classic, the team went undefeated up until the final where they would lose to former teammate Fry and Team Epping.
+The following season, the team officially added Kennedy to the line-up at third, with Fry going to play with John Epping.
+In their first event, the 2019 AMJ Campbell Shorty Jenkins Classic, the team went undefeated until the final where they lost to former teammate Fry and Team Epping.
 Team Jacobs won three straight Grand Slam events, at the Tour Challenge, National and the Canadian Open.
-They would win the 2020 Northern Ontario Men's Provincial Curling Championship for the sixth year in a row.
-At the 2020 Tim Hortons Brier, they battled through two tiebreakers before losing to Newfoundland and Labrador's Brad Gushue in the 3 vs. 4 game, all within the same day.
-It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.
+They won the 2020 Northern Ontario Men's Provincial Curling Championship for the sixth year in a row.
+At the 2020 Tim Hortons Brier, they battled through two tiebreakers before losing to Newfoundland and Labrador's Brad Gushue in the 3 vs. 4 game, all in the same day.
+It was the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.

 Team Jacobs played in two tour events during the 2020–21 season, winning the Stu Sells Oakville Tankard and losing in the qualification game of the Ashley HomeStore Curling Classic.
 Due to the COVID-19 pandemic in Ontario, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Jacobs was chosen to represent Northern Ontario at the 2021 Tim Hortons Brier.
 At the Brier, Jacobs led his team to a 7–5 sixth place finish.
 They wrapped up the season by making it to the quarterfinals of the 2021 Champions Cup and the semifinals of the 2022 Players' Championship.

 Team Jacobs began the 2021–22 curling season by winning the 2021 Oakville Labour Day Classic.
 The next month, they lost in the final of the 2021 Masters, but did not make the playoffs at the 2021 National.
 The team played in the 2021 Canadian Olympic Curling Trials, where Jacobs led the team to a 7–1 round robin record, tied for first.
 They then knocked off Kevin Koe in the semifinal before losing to Brad Gushue in the final.
 The team rolled through 2022 Northern Ontario Men's Provincial Curling Championship, losing just one game en route to the championship.
 The team was missing Kennedy who was playing as the alternate for Team Canada at the 2022 Olympics.
 He was replaced by Jordan Chandler.
 The team then represented Northern Ontario at the 2022 Tim Hortons Brier, where Jacobs led the rink to a 6–2 round robin record.
 This put them into the Championship round, where they were eliminated by Saskatchewan's Colton Flasch rink.
 The team then finished the season by making it to the quarterfinals of the 2022 Players' Championship and the semis of the 2022 Champions Cup.
+In March 2022, Jacobs announced he would be stepping back from competitive curling.